 Determine if there is any pressure put on your wrists during your ride (as if your weight pushes into the handlebars from the front).
 If so, adjust the seat slightly backward until you can still easily reach the handlebars without your body weight adding pressure on your wrists, but not so far back so that you are reaching toward the handlebars with strain.

 Moreso, if your body weight is bearing down (on top of) the handlebars during your ride, raise the height of the handlebars until you can no longer feel that bearing down pressure.
-On the other hand, if your wrists are bent upright when holding onto the handlebars, you will need to
+On the other hand, if your wrists are bent upright when holding onto the handlebars, you will need to lower the height of the handlebars.

 You’ll know the height of your handlebars are perfect when you can reach them without strain, there is no pressure on your hands, and your wrists are straight and align with your arm (not bent up or down).